Free shipping on US orders over $50

 So what are all these collagen proteins in your skin doing?
 Basically, they are forming a scaffold and holding up the skin.
 That is why as you age and you lose collagen, your skin sags and you develop lines and wrinkles.

-The epidermis is that visible outer layer of your skin and though you can see the lines and wrinkles from the outside, you have to go to the invisible dermal layer where collagen is located to fix the problem.
+The epidermis is that visible outer layer of your skin, and though you can see the lines and wrinkles from the outside, you have to go to the invisible dermal layer where collagen is located to fix the problem.

 Collagen is secreted by dermal cells called fibroblasts to form something called the extracellular matrix (abbreviated as ECM).
 Extracellular means outside cells.
 The ECM is a matrix of collagen and other proteins such as elastin that are outside of cells and that form a thick scaffold around your dermal cells.